Archbishop of Paris resigns over 'ambiguous' relationship with a woman | DW | 02.12.2021

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

 Pope Francis accepted the resignation of the archbishop of Paris.
-Michel Aupetit offered his resignation over "ambiguous behavior" with a woman.
+Michel Aupetit offered to step down over "ambiguous behavior" with a woman.

-Pope Francis accepted the resignation of Michel Aupetit, the archbishop of Paris, Thursday over his "ambiguous" relationship with a woman, the Vatican and the French Bishops Conference said.
+Pope Francis accepted the resignation of Michel Aupetit, the archbishop of Paris on Thursday over his "ambiguous" relationship with a woman, the Vatican and the French Bishops Conference said.

 Aupetit offered his resignation after a report in Le Point magazine surfaced allegations that he had engaged in a consensual relationship with a woman, which he denied.